How To Shorten WordPress Slugs?

 add_filter( 'wp_unique_post_slug', 'pm_slug_limit_words', 100, 6 );

 The code presented above is a WordPress filter function that changes the slug of a newly published post.
-This code is intended to limit the number of words in the post's slug whenever WordPress generates it.
+The purpose of this code is to limit the length of the post slug that WordPress automatically creates.

 FAQ